-- a.
-SO-TAC providers while in the tactical environment may need to place a tourniquet to stop bleeding when Life-threatening limb hemorrhage is not controlled with direct pressure or other simple measures. - b.
-Application in the tactical environment warrants placement of a tourniquet as the first line hemorrhage control device for a life-threatening limb hemorrhage. - c.
+- SO-TAC providers while in the tactical environment may need to place a tourniquet to stop bleeding when Life-threatening limb hemorrhage is not controlled with direct pressure or other simple measures. - 2.
+Application in the tactical environment warrants placement of a tourniquet as the first line hemorrhage control device for a life-threatening limb hemorrhage. - 3.
 See Supplement Tactical Protocol section for protocol on usage.

-DRAFT for MCB Review and Approval 7/12/2017, Effective Date: 8/1/17, replaces 7/1/13 & all prior versions
+DRAFT for MCB Review and Approval 1/3/2018, Effective Date: 2/1/2018, replaces 7/1/13 & all prior versions

-PROTOCOL II.4.E: Special Policies and Procedures: Hemostatic Agents
+PROTOCOL II.4.E: Hemostatic Agents